Continuous Technological Innovation

 Optical Performance Evaluation of Aerospace Lighting

-Aerospace lighting covers cockpit lighting, cabin lighting, and external identification lighting, etc., which must balance functionality, safety, and ergonomics.
+Aerospace lighting encompasses cockpit lighting, cabin lighting, external identification lighting, and other systems.
+It must balance functionality, safety, and ergonomics.
 The evaluation dimensions are as follows:

-• ● Cockpit Lighting: The adjustable luminance range of instrument panel lighting is 0.1-50 cd/m², with a color temperature of 3000K-5000K (to avoid blue light interfering with night vision) and no direct glare (glare level ≤1).
-The luminous intensity of buttons/indicator lights is uniform, and their colors comply with international standards (e.g., red for warning, green for normal) to ensure quick recognition.
+• ● Cockpit Lighting: Instrument panel lighting features an adjustable luminance range of 0.1–50 cd/m², with a color temperature of 3000K–5000K (to prevent blue light interference with night vision) and no direct glare (glare level ≤ 1).
+Buttons and indicator lights offer uniform luminous intensity with internationally standardized color coding (e.g., red for warnings, green for normal status) to ensure rapid identification.

-• ● Aerospace Cabin Lighting: It features a gradual luminance range of 0.5-100 cd/m² and supports sunrise/sunset simulation (automatic switching of color temperature between 2700K-6500K) to reduce passenger jet lag discomfort.
-Emergency lighting maintains luminance ≥10 cd/m² for ≥90 minutes after power failure to guide evacuation routes.
+• ● Aerospace Cabin Lighting: It provides a smooth dimming luminance range of 0.5–100 cd/m² and supports sunrise/sunset simulation (automatic color temperature switching between 2700K–6500K) to alleviate passenger jet lag.
+Emergency lighting sustains luminance ≥ 10 cd/m² for a minimum of 90 minutes after power failure to guide evacuation routes.

-• ● External Identification Lighting: Navigation lights (red, green, white) have luminous intensity complying with ICAO standards (≥1000 cd) and angular visibility ≥110° to ensure long-distance recognition.
-Anti-collision lights have a flicker frequency of 40-60 times/minute and strong penetration in fog and rain (visible distance ≥5km at 1km visibility).
+• ● External Identification Lighting: Navigation lights (red, green, white) deliver luminous intensity compliant with ICAO standards (≥ 1000 cd) and angular visibility ≥ 110° to ensure long-distance recognition.
+Anti-collision lights operate at a flicker frequency of 40–60 flashes per minute with strong fog and rain penetration (visible distance ≥ 5 km under 1 km visibility conditions).

 Quick Links